zslhg903/NINA/NINA/Documentation/NINA.md

 ## Bugs

-Should you encounter any bugs during your usage of NINA please report them to the [Issues Tracker][IssuesTracker] or directly to us on our [Discord][Discord].
+Should you encounter any bugs during your usage of N.I.N.A. please report them to the [Issues Tracker][IssuesTracker] or directly to us on our [Discord][Discord].
 If possible attach the latest Log file from the day on which you encountered the issue.

 Log files can be found in ```%LOCALAPPDATA%\NINA\Logs\```